SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 narrowed context.

-To improve the performance slightly we should try to use a more specific locator.
-Thankfully WebDriver supports looking up elements by CSS locators and so we can contract the two previous locators into one search:
+To improve the performance slightly we should try to use a more specific locator: WebDriver supports looking up elements by CSS locators, allowing us to combine the two previous locators into one search:

 ```java